cfpb/design-system/docs/pages/story-page.md

   H2:

   * Headings should form the narrative backbone of the page - when read together, they should tell a story.
+behavior: Full-bleed images will shrink to fit as the viewport is resized.
 ---